 It’s nearly impossible to go anywhere without seeing people using their smartphones to text, talk, use apps, or surf the web.
 More than 90 percent of the U.S. population has mobile phones, and those individuals spend 19 hours per day with the device at arm’s length (some even more!).
-If you’re not using text messaging as part of your marketing and business development plan, you’re missing out on serious opportunity to connect with your customers and increase sales.
+If you’re not using text messaging as part of your marketing and business development plan, you’re missing out on a serious opportunity to connect with your customers and increase sales.

-- Get permission first.
+Get permission first.
 You must make sure that your customers want to hear from you via text message, or you’ll risk suffering a huge backlash and potentially losing customers.

-- Use text messaging to support existing marketing and sales efforts.
+Use text messaging to support existing marketing and sales efforts.
 One of the best ways to use text messaging is to present special offers, which lead customers to buy in the store or online.
 For example, if your business has a sale on a Monday, a text message can be sent Sunday afternoon to remind customers about this opportunity to shop and save.Starbucks will often send out text messages to customers reminding them to use their “treat receipt” (morning coffee receipt) to buy an afternoon drink at a discounted price.
 The “treat receipt” is an existing sales strategy, and adding the text messaging component helps to encourage customers to come back for a second purchase on the same day.

-- Develop exclusive mobile content.
+Develop exclusive mobile content.
 You want customers to pay attention to the text messages you send.
 As such, don’t simply promote the same discounts and offers you send in email and your website.
 Create specific offers such as a 20 percent discount using a text message code.
 This will train the buyer not to ignore your texts.

 Melinda is a founder and president of Quintessence Group, an award-winning marketing consulting firm based in Philadelphia, PA, serving Fortune 500 brands who target small businesses.